LuwenWan/LuwenWan/content/authors/admin/_index.md

 # Role/position/tagline
 role: Postdoctoral Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: Stanford University
   url: https://profiles.stanford.edu/luwen-wan

 # Short bio (displayed in user profile at end of posts)
-bio: I am passinate about using data scaience, process-based modeling, remote sensing and machine/deep  learning to explore how land use, climate change, and management impact water sustainability across diverse landscapes, and from watershed, regional to global scales.
+bio: I am passionate about using data science, process-based modeling, remote sensing and machine/deep  learning to explore how land use, climate change, and management impact water sustainability across diverse landscapes, and from watershed, regional to global scales.

 # Interests to show in About widget
 interests:

-- Nutrient Pollution and Waterhsed Biogeochemistry
+- Nutrient Pollution
 - Contaminate Fate and Transport
 - Watershed Modeling
 - Machine Learning and Artificial Intelligence